-Middlesex County Freeholder Charles Kenny chairs the County’s Infrastructure Management Committee.
+Middlesex County Freeholder Charles Kenny chairs the County’s Transportation Committee.
 Freeholder Kenny’s accomplishments reflect his commitment to develop programs that support and protect our residents and enhance their overall quality of life.

 A lifelong Woodbridge resident, Freeholder Kenny is a graduate of Middlesex County College.
 Since 1995, he has served his hometown as Chief of Woodbridge Fire District #1.
 He also was a member of the township’s Local Assistance Board and Sewer Utility Review Board, as well as the Mayor’s Council on Physical Fitness.